 Shapes-16

-At the Institut des Défis, Inès Allag and María Angélica Mejía Cáceres cultivate the art of learning and teaching differently.
+At the Institut des Défis, Inès Allag and María Angélica Mejía Cáceres are perfecting the art of transforming both how we learn and how we teach

 • Education

-María Angélica Mejía Cáceres and Ines Allag on the Learning Planet Institute premises
+María Angélica Mejía Cáceres and Ines Allag at the Learning Planet Institute

-Within the Challenge Institute (IDD), Inès and María Angélica have no shortage of missions. «You asked us what a typical day in our jobs looks like, there isn't one!», they enthuse.
-Co-created in 2020 by’Université Paris Cité and the Learning Planet Institute, this interdisciplinary institute has a role to play: designing new teaching and pedagogical approaches to support ecological and societal transitions in the university and the city.
-It's been a journey of successes, challenges and failures, connecting the university, the city and civil society players around sustainability-related projects and issues.
-Since its creation, the IDD has seen the birth of 8 experimental programs in fields such as digital technology, pedagogy and teaching.
+Within the Challenge Institute (IDD), Inès and María Angélica have no shortage of missions. «You asked us what a typical day in our jobs was like, and there isn't one!, they enthuse.
+Co-created in 2020 by’Université Paris Cité and the Learning Planet Institute, this interdisciplinary institute has a role to play: designing new teaching and educational approaches to support the ecological and societal transitions in universities and cities.
+It's a journey full of successes, challenges and failures, which has helped to connect the university, the city and civil society players around projects and issues linked to sustainability.
+Since its inception, the SDI has seen the launch of 8 experimental programmes in areas such as digital technology, pedagogy and teaching.

 Workshop organized by the Institut des Défis as part of the Learning Planet Festival